mmakowski/vpmreplication-model/README.md

 ### Tests

-This module contains test only for the ResultScore as all the other class are not providing any additional method.
+This module contains test only for the ResultScore class as all the other class are not providing any additional method.

 ### Note